arun-gupta/claude-labs/README.md

 - **🎯 Real-world use case** - Practical text summarization that actually works
 - **🛡️ Bulletproof error handling** - Helpful messages that guide you to success
 - **📖 Clean, well-commented code** - Easy to understand and modify
-- **🔧 Multiple input methods** - Command line, file input, or stdin
+- **🔧 Multiple input methods** - Command line, file input, URL input, or stdin
 - **📊 Smart analytics** - See compression ratios and character counts
 - **🐍 Virtual environment** - Isolated dependencies for clean development